 FOR CONSUMERS: Using radio waves, a sender broadcasts a message, triggering transmission using a recipient’s mobile phone number as ‘coordinates’.
 This tells your cellular network where it is going.
 The sender’s nearest cell tower then receives the signal and uses its network of cell towers to find one closest to the recipient.
 The recipient is then able to receive their message.

-FOR BUSINESS USERS: The consumer pathway puts too much reliance on your carrier to do most of the hard work.
+FOR BUSINESS: The consumer pathway puts too much reliance on your carrier to do most of the hard work.
 This can be troublesome if attempting to send a mass amount of text messages to recipients over multiple networks and carriers, which can lead to delays and unreliable deliveries.
 Also your mobile device was not built to send more than a few hundred messages per day!
 Gateway technology was built to take on the challenge of sending an enormous amount of text messages for multiple customers all at once, while also ensuring that they could be delivered reliably, quickly and without fail.
 For example, MessageMedia’s gateway can process +10,000 events per second and deliver 95% of messages within 2 seconds.

 Instead of sending text messages through a mobile phone or personal device, there are three main ways you can send SMS as an enterprise: